Macmod/ldapx/README.md

 ## Operations

 Although Search is the most common use case for this tool, `ldapx` supports other [LDAP operations](https://ldap.com/ldap-operation-types/) as well, such as Modify, Add, Delete and ModifyDN.

 Please note that transforming packets involving change operations may lead to undesirable outcomes and *should be done with caution*.
-The transformations that are available for each operation are implemented in `interceptors.go` and are described below:
+Transformations other than `Search` need to be enabled explicitly by specifying `--modify`, `--add`, `--delete` and/or `--modifydn` (`--search` is `true` by default).
+The code that transforms packets for each operation is implemented in `interceptors.go`, but the overall logic is described below:

 ### Search